-Suspension of the plan was announced on 27 July 2017.
-It was widely perceived as tacit acknowledgement that amalgamations were a political disaster.
+Suspension of the amalgamations plan was announced on 27 July 2017.
+This action was widely perceived as tacit acknowledgement that amalgamations were a political disaster.

 WYNYARD RAMP - The Thakral development cruised through the assessment process because it was an unsolicited proposal.
 While it claimed benefits for eventual improved access to Wynyard station, the proposal ignored the cost of disruption during demolition and construction.
 Possibly 40 000 users of Wynyard station will be inconvenienced daily for a couple of years.
 They will have to use new steps or escalators, in unattractive and crowded conditions, twice each weekday.
 Will they be grateful in 2019?

 NEW FERRIES - Late in 2014, then transport minister Berejiklian called tenders for six new 400-passenger vessels for the inner harbour routes to commence service from 2016.
-Sydney Ferries has not commissioned the first of these boats due to a multitude of faults, some them major, which delayed commissioning.
+There were a multitude of faults, some them major, which delayed commissioning.
 And don't mention Ferry McFerryface.

 Ferry passengers will not be happy about this, especially since NSW Treasury officials could well respond with a clamp-down on further ferry investment.

 ICAC - Late in 2016, the Baird government rushed legislation through Parliament which emasculated the Independent Commission Against Corruption.
 This was seen as payback for ICAC's treatment of several MPs found to have accepted donations illegally.